 Finding a job in the legal field can tend to be quite a challenge.
-As an attorney, I found myself going through the process several years ago.
+When I was an attorney over 20 years ago, I found myself going through the process.
 My job search, like that of many professionals seeking a new position, included perusing job boards to find out who was hiring.
 As anyone who has ever undertaken a job search involving job boards would probably know, I quickly found myself searching multiple job boards for positions.
 This was by no means an easy task.
 I soon caught on that law firms and corporations also posted their openings on their websites.
 Accordingly, my job search very quickly became a task of epic proportions and I started keeping a spreadsheet with all of the positions on it that I had applied to on the various job boards.

 In addition, I was also using a recruiter for my job search at the time.
 Since I was using a recruiter, he knew of positions that were not advertised on job boards as well.
 With so many different sources of positions out there, I very quickly became somewhat exasperated.
 My exasperation ran on several levels, but it boiled down to the fact that I was frustrated with the legal hiring industry.
 There was no central source, no unifying theme in the way that legal professionals could go about finding a position.
 What is so surprising about this is that there are so many highly intelligent people in the legal industry.
 Why hadn't any of these people found a way to efficiently centralize all the positions?